 This course examines the fundamental aspects of continuum mechanics and familiarizes students with the essential mathematical tools of solid and fluid mechanics.
-The following topics are covered: (1) The continuum hypothesis; elasticity and plasticity; fluids and viscoelasticity.
-(2) Vector and tensor algebra; higher-order tensors; eigenvalues and eigenvectors of tensors; transformation laws of basis vectors and components; general bases; scalar, vector and tensor functions; gradient and related operators; integral theorems.
-(3) Kinematics of deformation.
-(4) Stress.
-(5) Conservation laws.
-(6) Constitutive relations.
-1 Credit
+The following topics are covered: (1) The continuum hypothesis; elasticity and plasticity; fluids

 ME8148 Environmental Management Systems

 This course examines the reasons for Environmental Management Systems (EMSs), which enable organizations to identify and address environmental concerns.
 The elements of a generic EMS are explored: planning and risk assessment phases; establishment of a policy; outline of organization arrangements; design of programs addressing specific environmental concerns; development of periodic environmental audits.
 The requirements of ISO 14000 are explored.
 Integration of EMSs with quality management systems and occupational heath and safety systems is discussed.
 1 Credit